w01fdev/battery-cycle-count/README.md

 complex so far, just look there.

 It is also logical that the predictions are not very accurate, as no wear is included in the calculation.
-It is planned to implement these formulas from a PDF, but this may take a while.
+I can't say yet whether this will be implemented. so far, a simple calculation like the one implemented so far has been enough for me.